mindee/tawazi/documentation/index.md

 assert ("large data 1", None) == exec_()
 ```

-### Debug `ExecNode`
+### **Debug `ExecNode`**

-You can Make Debug `ExecNode`s that will only run if `RUN_DEBUG_NODES` env variable is set.
-These can be visualization `ExecNode`s for example or some complicated Assertions that helps you debug problems when needed that are hostile to the production environment (they consume too much computation time):
+You can make Debug an `ExecNode` that will only run if `RUN_DEBUG_NODES` env variable is set.
+These can be visualization `ExecNode`
+for example or some complicated assertions that helps you debug problems when needed that are hostile to the production environment (they consume too much computation time):
 <!--pytest-codeblocks:cont-->

 ```python